A.D. Vision: ADV Films

 ADV Films was the home video publication arm of A.D.
 Vision based in Houston, Texas, specializing in publishing anime and tokusatsu videos, as well as other live-action material.
 In 1996, ADV Films opened its UK division, and diversified into the realm of live-action television series and Japanese films.

 The first title to be licensed and released to video was Devil Hunter Yohko.
 After that, they began acquiring an extensive library of titles.
 Initially, titles were released to video with the original Japanese language track and English subtitles added.
 A few years later, they began dubbing releases to English using a production and recording facility in Houston.
 They eventually started offering their recording services to other companies, so this studio was named Amusement Park Media.
 This studio was sold to Seraphim Digital after their bankruptcy.

 ADV Films offered a program called Anime ADVocates, which provided free screening material and other promotional content to nearly 3,000 anime clubs in North America.
 To qualify for the program, the club had to be sponsored by a local high school, college, university, or public library and have at least 10 members.
 Member clubs were also asked to participate in surveys about the content they received.
 However, in November 2007, ADV Films put the program on hiatus, then on January 18, 2008, ADV Films announced that the program was being suspended indefinitely due to amount of resources the program needed.
 The company continued to offer anime clubs screening permission for its titles prior to its reorganization.

 In July 2008, ADV Films and ARM Corporation transferred the licenses to over 30 different shows into the hands of fellow anime distributor Funimation.
 Those rights included the home video, broadcast, digital, and merchandising rights in North America and other regions.

-Since then, former ADV titles have since been re-licensed by other companies such as Funimation, Sentai Filmworks, Discotek Media, and Nozomi Entertainment.
-Today, the ADV Films brand name is owned by Sentai Filmworks, who has released several titles under its name, such as Mezzo DSA on DVD, Kino's Journey on DVD, and standard-definition Blu-ray, Elfen Lied on DVD and Blu-ray, and Lady Death: The Movie on Blu-ray.
+Since then, former ADV titles have since been re-licensed by other companies such as Funimation, Sentai Filmworks, Discotek Media, Universal, Paramount and Nozomi Entertainment.
+Today, the ADV Films brand name is owned by Sentai Filmworks, who has released several titles under its name, such as Mezzo DSA on DVD, Kino's Journey on DVD, and standard-definition Blu-ray, Elfen Lied on DVD and Blu-ray, and Lady Death: The Motion Picture on Blu-ray.